7 Facts from our Paw Print Genetics Review

 - Over 300 diagnostic tests available for different canine genetic health aspects

-- Each mutation is analyzed with 2 independent methods
+- Analyzes each mutation with 2 independent methods

 - Additional services for DNA profiling and parentage